 - Don't Make a Quick Decision.
-The uncertainty of the future of a marriage can lead a lot of people to make a life changing decision based more on feelings than a well thought out plan.
+The uncertainty of the future of a marriage can lead a lot of people to make a big life changing decision based more on feelings than on a well thought out plan.
 This is most likely what Shelley's husband is doing, so she shouldn't jump on board and do it too.

 - Go to Counseling.
 Get some objective, professional help in making your decisions.
 Learning how to manage the racing 'why' thoughts can be priceless.
 So can finding out

 The truth is that many marriages go through times when one partner or the other wonders if things might be over.
 What helps some last where others fail is the ability to communicate and look at the bigger picture.

 I've seen many men like Shelley's husband change their mind about ending their marriage.
-The true answer about how to know when your marriage is really over comes over time and is shown through actions, not just feelings and words.
+The true answer about how to know when your marriage is really over comes over time and is found through actions, not just feelings and words.